 For the Click-through URL field (that is, the

-&clk= field) the expectation is that the URL will be properly url-encoded.
-The Salesforce DMP Click Tracker will take the url-encoded Click-through URL, decode it, and then redirect the browser to the unencoded URL.
+&clk= field) the expectation is that the URL will also be properly url-encoded.
+The Audience Studio Click Tracker will take the url-encoded Click-through URL, decode it, and then redirect the browser to the unencoded URL.
 This is the way click trackers generally work, so if you are trying to chain together two different click trackers, you may need to double encode the Click-through URL.
 It's important to test that the click trackers are working as you would expect.

 For more information about URL encoding, you can visit: http://www.w3schools.com/tags/ref_urlencode.asp